daattali/beautiful-jekyll/_posts/2022-08-06-opp-real-world-data-generation.md

             ).rvs(size)
 ```

-Now, we can chose and apply a pattern to generate a fully functional time series; we will generate regular batches in chunks of 30, as well as the batches with omissions; to simulate equipment malfunctioning we will generate a short sequence of batches, e.g. of three, then we can add a chunk of zeroes to imitate equipment going off:
+Now, we can chose and apply a pattern to generate a fully functional time series; we will generate regular batches, as well as the batches with omissions, in chunks of 30; to simulate equipment malfunctioning we will generate a short sequence of batches, e.g. of three, then we can add a chunk of zeroes to imitate equipment going off:

 ```python
 pattern = {